 Surrealist Films

-Have you heard these Surrealist Films?
-We guarantee you'll find some new films.
-We put together 25 of the best ones.
+Ever watched these Surrealist Films?
+We guarantee you'll find some new picks.
+Here are 25 of our favorites.

 Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964)